ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 - Increase the memory cost of the last entry when it isn't full
 - Slow down insert times when the last entry is full (needs to allocate)

+## Unions

+Unions allow to construct multiple types of data in a single one.

+An union is made of a _type ID_ (1 byte) followed by the data.

+For instance, if we want to store either a string or a list, we can associate type ID 0 to the former and type ID 1 to the latter, then append the actual string or list to it.